-Based in Lynchburg, Virginia, Liberty University expanded over the past couple of decades in large part thanks to distance education.
+Based in Lynchburg, Virginia, Liberty University has expanded signficantly in recent years around the growth of its distance education programs.
 The school enrolls over 100,000 students worldwide, only 15,000 of whom attend on-campus classes.
-As such, the school enrolls 85,000 online students, including 30,000 military students.
+Liberty University's 85,000 online students include 30,000 military service members.

 Liberty’s extensive slate of distance learning programs includes a master’s degree in history online.
-The history program requires students to complete 36 credits, a process that takes, on average, 18 months.
+The online master's degree in history requires students to complete 36 credits, a process that takes, on average, 18 months.
 Transfer students may bring half of these 36 required credits with them.
-The program’s curriculum includes plenty of flexibility, requiring only two courses and allowing students to choose the remaining 30 credits from electives.
+The master's in history program is extremely flexible.
+Students may complete the online master's in history degree by taking two history-focused courses and choosing the remaining 30 credits from electives.
 Liberty delivers all online coursework asynchronously.

 Liberty is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).